Fernando Palma

-Fernando Miguel Palma Suazo (born 10 February 1993) is a Honduran diplomat, model and film and television actor.
+Fernando Miguel Palma Suazo (born 10 February 1993) is a Honduran diplomat, model, and film and television actor.
 He is known as the cultural ambassador of Honduras to Taiwan.

 Biography

 Palma was born in Tegucigalpa, Honduras, on 10 February 1993.
 Although he was born and raised in Honduras, Palma is also of mixed race: his father is from Italy and his mother is from Honduras.
 In his youth, he attended the bilingual Elvel school in Honduras.
 Palma studied Industrial Engineering at the Catholic University of Honduras.
 In 2015, he moved from Honduras to Taiwan.
-Two years later, he completed his master's studies in Industrial Engineering and Management at the Yuan Ze University.
+Two years later, he completed his master's studies in Industrial Engineering and Management at Yuan Ze University.
 The Taiwanese government recognized Fernando Palma as the first Latin American to enter the country's entertainment industry.
 He has become a Latin American media personality in the film and entertainment industry in Taiwan.
-He is fluent in Spanish, English, Mandarin and Taiwanese.
+He is fluent in Spanish, English, Mandarin, and Taiwanese.